- Do you need a biscuit joiner?

 - One-touch stop settings for #0, #10, and #20 biscuits.

-- Has a built-in dust bag and rotatable dust nozzle.
+- Features a built-in dust bag and rotatable dust nozzle.

 - A pro-brand woodworking tool.